mallory/e2ee/draft-e2ee.md

 Improvements to end-to-end encryption strive to maximize the user's security and privacy while balancing usability and availability.

 End-to-end encryption, irrespective of the content or the specific methods employed, relies on two important and rigorous technical concepts: the end-to-end principle as defined in the IETF; and encryption, an application of cryptographic mechanisms and the primary means employed by the IETF to secure internet protocols and maintain the confidentiality of content delivered via these internet protocols.
 Where end-to-end encryption is comprised of these necessary constituent parts, a systems approach also defines their interplay.
-In the field of cryptography it is also possible to achieve a concise definition of end-to-end encrypted security.

 End point
 ---------